 Determine the best time to post new content

 Use YouTube Studio analytics to determine the best time to post new content.
+A practical starting point is the “When your viewers are on YouTube” report, which helps you plan a Premiere or timed redirect around peak activity.

 Announce the video premiere 2-3 days in advance